Generic Maximum-Valence Model for Fluid Polyamorphism: Maximum-Valence Model

 To verify our hypothesis, we implement these three ingredients of interactions via an event-driven MD technique \cite{Alder1959,Rapaport2004}; in particular, we use a discrete MD package (DMD) that only includes particles interacting through spherically-symmetric step-wise potentials, which may form bonds via reversible reactions \cite{Buldyrev_Application_2008}.
 We simulate an NVT ensemble of $N=1000$ atoms in a cubic box with periodic boundaries at various constant densities and temperatures.
 The temperature is controlled by a Berendsen thermostat \cite{Berendsen1984}.
 The van der Waals and covalent-bonding interactions are implemented by separating each atom into two overlapping hard spheres (a core and a shell), with the same diameter $\sigma$ and mass $m$, see Figs.~\ref{fig1}(b-d).
 The connection between the core and its shell is represented by an infinite square-well potential of width $d\ll\sigma$.
 The cores and shells of different atoms do not interact with each other.
 The core represents the atom without its valence electrons.
 It interacts with other cores via a wide potential well with depth $\epsilon$ and width $w \sim \sigma$.
 We use $\sigma$, $m$, and $\epsilon$ as units of length, mass, and energy, respectively, and measure all other physical quantities using combination of these units.
 For example, temperature $T$ is measured in units of $\epsilon/k_B$; pressure, $P$ is measured in units of $\epsilon/\sigma^3$; and time $t$ is measured in units of $\sigma\sqrt{m/\epsilon}$ .
-We note that all physical parameters reported below are normalized by the appropriate combination of mass $m$, length $\sigma$, and energy $\epsilon$ units, as used in Ref.
-41. Meanwhile, the shell represents the outer valence electron cloud.
+We note that all physical parameters reported below are normalized by the appropriate combination of mass $m$, length $\sigma$, and energy $\epsilon$ units, as used in Ref. \cite{Skibinsky2004} Meanwhile, the shell represents the outer valence electron cloud.
 It can form bonds with other shells via a narrow potential well with depth $\epsilon_b = \epsilon$ and width $w_b$ (Fig.~\ref{fig1}c), which models the breaking and forming of covalent bonds.
 When the shell interactions are included and the system may form covalent bonds, the location of the LGCP changes, but not significantly.
-Also we introduce an additional repulsive potential well (with depth $\epsilon_{z}$ and width $w_{z}$, Fig.~\ref{fig1}d) for the van der Waals interaction for the shells of the atoms with $z$ bonds, which are not chemically bonded to each other.
+Note that for $z\geq 3$, the liquid-gas critical point may form due to bonds only without wdV attraction between the cores as in the original maximal valence model\cite{Zaccarelli2005}.
+Also we introduce an additional repulsive potential shoulder (with depth $\epsilon_{z}$ and width $w_{z}$, Fig.~\ref{fig1}d) to model the steric repulsion of the atoms with $z$ bonds, which are not chemically bonded to each other.
 Here we assume that $\epsilon_z<0$ means repulsion, while the $\epsilon_z>0$ means attraction.
 We also emphasize the key difference between the case of repulsion in this work and attraction for the atoms of maximal valence model for sulfur\cite{Shumovskyi2022}.
 In case of attraction the shells in the state $B_z$ attract each other, but do not interact with other shells other than by hard-core repulsion with diameter $\sigma$.
 Conversely, for the case of repulsion shells in the state $B_z$ repel from each other and from all other shells, while other shells do not interact with each other except by forming and breaking bonds, with the condition that two non-bonded atoms with $k<z$ cannot be within distance from each other smaller than the bond length $w_b$.
 Technically, this is achieved by assigning to such a pair a very strong repulsive potential at distance $w_b$. \smallbreak